Defend Our Juries: Lift the Ban

-Defend Our Juries have coordinated a number of protests against the proscription of Palestine Action, as the campaign Lift the Ban.
+Defend Our Juries have coordinated a number of protests under the Lift the Ban campaign against the UK government's proscription of Palestine Action as a terrorist organisation following Palestine Action's damage of Royal Air Force jets at RAF Brize Norton.
+This campaign involved civil disobedience actions centered around activists sitting in public spaces with identical signs saying "I oppose genocide, I support Palestine Action".
+The proscription of Palestine Action meant that publicly supporting it became a crime under the Terrorism Act 2000, and these protests lead to mass arrests.
 These included protests in London on 5 July, in London, Manchester, Cardiff and Derry on 12 July, on 19 July in London, Edinburgh, Manchester, Bristol and Truro, Cambridge, and in London on 9 August.
 Further days of protest action took place on 6 September, with more than 850 arrests taking place and 4 October with 488 arrests.

 During July, August, September and October 2025, British police arrested over 2,100 individuals for showing support to Palestine Action, many of these at events organised by Defend Our Juries.
-The Metropolitan Police stated that peaceful demonstration in support of the Palestinian cause could be lawful, but in line with the government's proscription an illegal show of support for Palestine Action may result in arrest – with, potentially, significant personal consequences to those convicted of support for what is now considered to be terrorist group.
+The Metropolitan Police stated that peaceful demonstration in support of the Palestinian cause could be lawful, but in line with the government's proscription an illegal show of support for Palestine Action may result in arrest – with potentially significant personal consequences to those convicted of support for what is now considered to be terrorist group.

-On 15 October, court proceedings began against protesters who have held up placards in support of Palestine Action, with 28 defendants standing accused from among some 2,100 cases expected to need processing.
+On 15 October 2025, court proceedings began against protesters who have held up placards in support of Palestine Action, with 28 defendants standing accused from among some 2,100 cases expected to need processing.

+On 13 February 2026, the High Court ruled that the proscription was unlawful but would temporarily remain in place to allow the government to appeal.

+On 15 June 2026 the Court of Appeal overturned the High Court ruling and found the ban on Palestine Action to be lawful.
+The five judges said that the ban was a "justified and proportionate interference with individual rights".